 A pair of Porro Prism binoculars doesn’t have an aligned design.
 Instead, it’s built with a V-shaped body, giving a gap between the eyepieces and making it a bit heavier.

 They’re on the economic side too.
-So if you’re going to use your binoculars for casual activities or give them to your kids, these types of binoculars are the ideal.
+So if you’re going to use your binoculars for casual activities or give them to your kids, these are the best types of binoculars for you.

 3. Night Vision Binoculars